hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

 #### High priority features

 There are many features on our backlog and this is by no means an exhaustive list.
-These features are high priority but we think EF7 would be a compelling release for the vast majority of applications without them
+These features are high priority but we think EF Core would be a compelling release for the vast majority of applications without them

 * Modelling
  * Shadow state entities